 One of the most preventable causes of spinal cord injuries is diving.
-Generally a single person decides to take a single dive that results in a life-altering injury.
-These accidents are more common than most people realize and the outcome is often a severe cervical injury resulting in tetraplegia (quadriplegia).
+Generally, a single person decides to take a single dive that results in a life-altering injury.
+These accidents are more common than most people realize, and the outcome is often a severe cervical spinal cord injury, resulting in tetraplegia (quadriplegia).
 Diving injuries take place in swimming pools, lakes, rivers, creeks, swimming holes and just about any water environment you can think of.

 Diving is the fourth leading cause of spinal cord injury for men and the fifth for women, according to the National Spinal Cord Injury Statistical Center.
 Considering that injuries occur mostly during the summer months, we can assume that the numbers would be much higher if it were warm enough to swim all year long.

 Know that any single dive can change your life and the lives of your loved ones forever.
 Our patients, who are often in the prime of their life, are commonly paralyzed, must use a wheelchair for the rest of their lives, and often have to rely on others for help with the most basic tasks such as eating, bathing, dressing and going to the bathroom.
 The potential reward from diving is always outweighed by the risk